FHA Loan Limits Increases Due To Rising Home Prices

 - Based on the conforming lending limits, The Federal Housing Administration minimum national lending loan limit is set at 65% of the country’s conforming lending limit

-With areas that is considered high cost areas by the Federal Housing Administration are parts of the country where the lending limit surpasses the floor.
+With areas that are considered high-cost areas by the Federal Housing Administration are parts of the country where the lending limit surpasses the floor.

 - The highest FHA lending limit cap is set at 150% of the country’s conforming limit